robert-mcdermott/embeddings_plot/README.md

 many more sentences should follow
 ```

+The provided `prepare_data.py` script can help prepare data for training.
 After you have your input data prepared, you can build your model using the `train_model.py` command.
 Example:

 ```bash